Coupled complex Monge-Amp\`ere equations on Fano horosymmetric manifolds: Introduction

-Twisted Kähler-Einstein metrics, Kähler-Ricci solitons and coupled Kähler-Einstein metrics are all associated to different generalizations of the Yau-Tian-Donaldson conjecture where the condition of K-stability has been modified to take the given generalization into account.
-The first two of these generalized Yau-Tian-Donaldson conjectures was settled in \cite{DS16}.
-It should be said, however, that even in the light of \cite{CDS15a,CDS15b,CDS15c} and \cite{DS16} determining if a given manifold admits a (twisted) Kähler-Einstrein metric or a Kähler-Ricci soliton is not a straight forward task.
+where $\Ric \omega$ is the Ricci curvature form of $\omega$ and $\lambda\in \bbR$ has been an important part of Kähler geometry.
+Existence of Kähler-Einstein metrics has turned out to be connected to subtle properties in algebraic geometry.
+By the Yau-Tian-Donaldson conjecture which was recently confirmed in \cite{CDS15a,CDS15b,CDS15c} and \cite{Tia15}, a compact Kähler manifold admits a Kähler-Einstein metric if and only if it is K-stable, an algebraic condition due to Tian and Donaldson which is modeled on Geometric Invariant Theory.
+This result has since been extended to twisted Kähler-Einstein metrics and Kähler-Ricci solitons \cite{DS16} and, very recently, to Mabuchi metrics \cite{HL20}.
+It should be said, however, that even in the light of \cite{CDS15a,CDS15b,CDS15c}, \cite{DS16} and \cite{HL20}, determining if a given manifold admits a (twisted) Kähler-Einstein metric, Kähler-Ricci soliton or a Mabuchi metrics is not a straight forward task.
 The condition of K-stability is not readily checkable.
 Consequently, along a line parallel to the Yau-Tian-Donaldson conjecture, much work has been done to find simple, explicit conditions for existence of Kähler-Einstein metrics on special classes of manifolds.
-A starting point for one branch of this is the result of Wang and Zhu in 2004 \cite{WZ04}, saying that a toric Fano manifold admits a Kähler-Einstein metric if and only if the barycenter of the associated polytope vanishes.
+A starting point this is the result of Wang and Zhu in 2004 \cite{WZ04}, saying that a toric Fano manifold admits a Kähler-Einstein metric if and only if the barycenter of the associated polytope vanishes.
 In addition, Wang and Zhu proved that any toric Fano manifold admit a Kähler-Ricci soliton.
-These results have since been extended to more general settings: (see for example \cite{BB13, DelKE, Yao, Hul}).
-In particular, in \cite{DelKE} the first named author gives explicit conditions for existence of Kähler-Einstein metrics on group compactifications.